Calcium stones; Nephrolithiasis; Urolithiasis

 Febuxostat (Uloric) lowers uric acid levels by inhibiting the same enzyme as allopurinol.
 People who are allergic to allopurinol can take febuxostat.
 This newer drug is very effective, but expensive.

 Medications for Struvite Stones

-Before people can receive any medical treatment for struvite stones, they must have have the stones removed with one of the techniques below.
+Before people can receive any medical treatment for struvite stones, they must have the stones removed with one of the techniques below.